TomasHubelbauer/scrape-github-invoices/doc/notes.md

 all non-downloaded files could then be removed, leaving us with *just* the downloaded files, but that's too awkward to do.
 Not worth the effort.

+### `fetch(…, { creentials: 'include' })`

+In some instances, possibly including this one, we could use the browser JavaScript context to `fetch` the file and pass along the response, but I won't attempt this, because it's not nice enough.
+Besides, I like seeing the links be clicked and the page scrolled as they are so, where this would make that no longer visible.

 ## 2018-01-07

 Implemented generating a TOTP token from a shared secret key obtained from GitHub 2FA settings page and